TabbyML/tabby/README.md

 | TransformerBase | ✓ | ✓ |
 | TransformerBig  | ✓ | ✓ |

-If you are using a model that is not listed above, consider opening an issue to discuss possible future integration.
+If you are using a model that is not listed above, consider opening an issue to discuss future integration.

 To get you started, here are the command lines to convert pre-trained OpenNMT-tf and OpenNMT-py models: